MicroStrategy/embedding-sdk-docs/docs/add-functionality/filters.md

 :::

-## Retrieve Filters After a Dossier is Rendered
+## Retrieve filters after a dossier is rendered

 After an embedded dossier has been rendered, you can use the `getFilterList()` method of the `Dossier` class in the Embedding SDK to retrieve information about filters that were applied to chapters in the dossier.